valb3r/flowable-bpmn-intellij-plugin/README.md

 [![Debug BPMN with plugin](https://img.youtube.com/vi/_zQ1zy_0Qfc/0.jpg)](https://youtu.be/_zQ1zy_0Qfc)

-# Navigation guideline
+# Navigation/editing guideline

 1. To open BPMN diagram in the plugin - left mouse button on XML file and select `View BPMN Diagram`
-1. To move diagram up/down/left/right - click mouse wheel and start moving your mouse - diagram will follow (like dragging with mouse wheel)
+1. To move diagram up/down/left/right - click mouse wheel and start moving your mouse - diagram will follow (like dragging with mouse wheel) or Shift + Left Mouse Button
 1. Zoom in/out - mouse wheel rotation
+1. To **add new element** - click with right mouse button and popup menu with new element selection will appear
 1. To select element click on it with mouse